-Meet at the Airport – we will be happy to meet you at an airport near us (Amarillo, Texas) where you can pick up your puppy and fly home with them in the cabin of the airplane.
+Meet at the Airport – we will be happy to meet you at an airport near us (Amarillo, Texas or Oklahoma City for an additional fee) where you can pick up your puppy and fly home with them in the cabin of the airplane.

-Flight Nanny Service – We can fly your puppy to an airport near you and have you meet us there.
-Your puppy will fly in the cabin of the airplane with us.
+Flight Nanny Service – We can make arrangements with a fight nanny to fly your puppy to an airport near you.
+Your puppy will fly in the cabin of the airplane.